siennathesane/pleiades/docs/Design/design-guide.md

       mention where in the code telemetry counters or metrics would be added.

-The section should return to the user stories in the motivations ection, and explain more fully how the detailed proposal makes those stories work.
+The section should return to the user stories in the motivations section, and explain more fully how the detailed proposal makes those stories work.

 ## Drawbacks